-A dedicated grants program has been established at Creative Victoria to support local creative practitioners, organisations and community groups for projects to be presented as part of the 2018 Regional Centre for Culture program.
-In addition, three significant new works inspired by the region will be commissioned by Creative Victoria, following an open expression of interest process.
-These works will premiere in Bendigo during 2018.
+A dedicated grants program was established at Creative Victoria to support local creative practitioners, organisations and community groups for projects to be presented as part of the 2018 Regional Centre for Culture program.
+In addition, there was an open expression of interest process for the commissioning of significant new works inspired by the region to premiere in Bendigo during 2018.

 Development of a shared data platform to support services that improve collection, analysis and presentation of cultural and event information for audiences and organisations in the creative industries.
 The platform and initial business case will be developed in consultation with audience groups and organisations that hold the data and will drive new creative services and responses.

-Creative Victoria is consulting with a range of sector stakeholders and data experts to understand the needs and capabilities of arts organisations with relation to the collection and use of data, and the opportunities shared access to data could create.
+Creative Victoria consulted with a range of arts sector stakeholders and data experts to understand the needs and capabilities of arts organisations with relation to the collection and use of data, and the opportunities shared access to data could create.

 Festivals face operational challenges, such as increasing costs and competition for audiences, securing the best content and raising revenue.
 An independent review will take a fresh look at the role, delivery and operation of Victoria's festivals and community events and make recommendations on how to maintain a high quality, engaging, diverse and accessible, state-wide program to meet contemporary and future needs.

 An independent review of Victoria's offering of creative and cultural festivals is underway and will be completed in mid-2017.